 A restart of the 68k-emulator will also reboot the Amiga.

-The default.cfg contains some examples and descriptions of the most of the options available.
+The default.cfg contains some examples and descriptions of many of the options available.
 You can also read the current distributed configuration file on GitHub:

 Documentation for some the piStorm features for the Amiga is located within some subfolders on GitHub: